ursjoss/lola-sumup/README.md

 The purpose of the accounting export is to provide the relevant information on monthly level to the book-keeper.

-The columns of the resulting accounting.csv file are defined as follows:
+The columns of the resulting accounting.xlsx file are defined as follows:

 - `Date`: [`Date`]
 - `Payment SumUp`: Total Net Income plus tips paid via Card.
 Daily payment by SumUp (next business day) [`Net Card Total` + `Tips_Card`].
 Will be posted `10110/10920`, but based on Account Statement, not this report.